emery-monroy/CPSC-362-Game/README.md

-						Ground Zero: A Post-Apocalyptic Adventure Overview
+						Ground Zero: A Post-Apocalyptic Adventure

+The Collapse:
+20 years ago, a once beloved city crumbled after a mysterious virus swept through its population, sparking mass panic.
+This was followed by an international trade war that severed critical supply lines and deepened the crisis.
+The Government, facing internal chaos, used the tragedy to consolidate power, taking control over what remained of the nation.
+However, they deemed the infected areas, particularly the origin of the virus, Ground Zero, as unrecoverable.
+Ground Zero is now a place where no government holds authority, a desolate exclusion zone.
+It has become a wasteland overrun by mutants, scavengers, and remnants of a failed society.
+The Government and factions have accepted it as lost, sealing it off from the rest of the world.
+The exclusion zone is untouched by law, teeming with unknown dangers, and rumored to hold secrets that both the Government and survivors fear.

+Overview

 Ground Zero is a text-based "Choose Your Own Adventure" game set in a post-apocalyptic world.
 As a survivor navigating the dangerous